Scionax/RPGMap/README.md

 Use the number keys **1-9** to choose a group, scroll the left strip with the mouse wheel, and draw using the left mouse button.
 Hold the middle mouse button to pan.
 Press **Tab** to hide/show the UI. `Ctrl+S` saves to a quick file.
 A standard menu bar at the top of the window provides options for saving/loading maps and states, changing modes, and editing preferences.

-Configuration is stored in `config/ui.yaml` which defines tile and brush groups as folders of text files acting as image placeholders.
+Configuration is stored in `config/ui.yaml` which defines tile and brush groups as directories of image files (for example `.png` sprites).
+Older `.txt` placeholders are still supported but no longer required.

 Sample images are provided for testing.
 Saved maps are written to `./maps/quick.json` and saved states to `./map-states/quick.json`.